Does GitHub Copilot improve code quality? Here’s what the data says

 In the study, we recruited 202 developers with at least five years of experience.
 Half were randomly assigned GitHub Copilot access and the other half were instructed not to use any AI tools.
 The participants were all asked to complete a coding task writing API endpoints for a web server.
 We then evaluated the code with unit tests and with an expert review conducted by developers.

-Our findings overall show that the quality of code authored with GitHub Copilot has increased functionality, improved readability, better quality, and higher approval rates.
+Our findings overall show that code authored with GitHub Copilot has increased functionality and improved readability, is of better quality, and receives higher approval rates.

 Here’s a deep dive into what we found: